Shopify/polaris/src/components/Banner/README.md

 Body content should be:

-- Actionable: start sentences with imperative verbs when telling a merchant what actions are available to them (especially something new).
+- Actionable: start sentences with imperative verbs when telling merchants what actions are available to them (especially something new).
 Don’t use permissive language like “you can”.